ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - It is less editing, no parentheses or commas
 - No pattern matching over a tuple takes place

-## Functions With Side-Effects
+## Functions With Side Effects

-To explain side-effects, we need to define what *domain* and *codomain* are.
+To explain side effects, we need to define what *domain* and *codomain* are.
 Let's look at an example:
 ```ocaml
 # string_of_int;;
 - : int -> string = <fun>